gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 7.3 User controls for captions and audio description

-This clause is applicable to ICT that has the main purpose of playing audio/video content.
+This clause is applicable to <abbr title="Information and communication technology">ICT</abbr> that has the main purpose of playing audio/video content.
 It requires that the controls for captioning and audio descriptions are as immediately available as the primary controls (for example, the play/pause buttons).

 ## 8 Hardware